natgo/wt-wiki-scraper/wikitext-transpiled/ground/Charioteer%20Mk%20VII.md

 {{tankMobility|abMinHp=930|rbMinHp=531}}

 As said earlier, the {{PAGENAME}} share the hull of a typical Cromwell tank featuring 5 wheels on each side (not like the [[Avenger]] or [[Challenger]], which have the lengthened 6-wheeled chassis).
-For any experimented British tanker, this tank will be very familiar as it shares the mobility with its predecessors, with maybe a little loss in power due to heavier weight.
+For any experienced British tanker, this tank will be very familiar as it shares the mobility with its predecessors, with maybe a little loss in power due to heavier weight.
 A negative aspect of the {{PAGENAME}} is its extremely poor reverse speed: only -3 km/h.

 === Modifications and economy ===
 {{Specs-Economy}}